kthohr/gcem/README.md

 ## Related libraries

-For a library built on GCEM compile-time functionality, see [StatsLib](https://github.com/kthohr/stats).
+For a library built on the GCEM compile-time functionality, see [StatsLib](https://github.com/kthohr/stats).

 ## Author